timelapseplus/VIEW-documentation/source/includes/_firmware.md

 Firmware updates will either fail or succeed -- it won't get stuck in a corrupted state.
 That said, it's possible for it to hang when downloading if there's a network interruption (working on fixing this).
 If after 15 minutes or so the VIEW still says it's downloading the firmware, it may need a force-restart.
 Hold the power button for fifteen seconds to power down, then 2 seconds to boot it back up.
 It will load the old firmware version, and then you can try again to update.
 A future update will provide better error handling & reporting and progress reporting (like a progress bar for the download).

 ## Update via SD Card

+<aside class="notice">This method only works if firmware v1.7.0 or newer has been installed.
+After updating to v1.7.0 or newer, it's possible to install older versions and still have the SD card update method work.</aside>

 1. Using a computer with internet access, download the latest firmware source code zip file from the releases page here: <a href='https://github.com/timelapseplus/VIEW/releases/' target='_blank'>github.com/timelapseplus/VIEW/releases/</a>
 2. Copy the downloaded zip file to the root folder of an SD card (it doesn't need to be empty, it just needs enough space for the zip file).
 Do not rename the zip file -- the name is used by the VIEW for recognizing the firmware and version.